mirimadahmed/serics/README.md

-# serics
+# Serics Technologies

-Website for Serics Technologies.
+This repository is for the website of Serics Technologies.

+It's made with VueJs.